azuredevcollege/trainingdays/day6/challenges/challenge4.md

 -rw-r--r-- 1 ozozturk ozozturk 211 Jun 12 11:21 index.html
 ```

-There are 2 files in the folder. ```index.html``` is a simple html file that has been created by us.
-We want to build an image that includes and serves that image.
-To build an image, we use ```Dockerfile```.
+There are 2 files in that folder. ```index.html``` is a simple html file that has been created by us.
+We want to build a web server image with this file has been copied in it.
+To be able to build an image, we need a ```Dockerfile```.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 We have one in this folder.
-Let's check what's in it.
+Let's check and see what's in it.
+This is one of the simplest form of a Dockerfile.

 Type:
 ```shell